motioneye-project/motioneyeos/board/olimex/a20_olinuxino_lime/readme.txt

 This is a open hardware board, see https://www.olimex.com/Products/OLinuXino/open-source-hardware

+The legacy linux-sunxi kernels are based on the vendor code drops.
+It is only useful when accelerated 3D graphics and multimedia support is strictly necessary.

+The Mainline Kernel is already a much better choice for a headless server.
+And also the mainline kernel works fine even for a basic Linux desktop system running on top of a simple framebuffer, which may be good enough for the users who do not need fancy 3D graphics or video playback acceleration.

 How to build it
 ===============

     $ make olimex_a20_olinuxino_lime_defconfig

+or

+    $ make olimex_a20_olinuxino_lime_mali_defconfig

 Compile everything and build the rootfs image: